The Sword of Reckoning: Chapter 1 Sneak Peek

 She turned to greet the newcomer.
 “Maybe if you stop using so much of that after-shave of yours then I wouldn’t smell you coming from a mile away.”

 Head medical examiner William Whiteman smiled.
-“And here I thought you were some sort of a supernatural being with powers.
-What do we have?”.
+“And here I thought you were some supernatural being with powers.
+What do we have?”

 “Nothing pleasant as usual when you’re called.”
 She walked over and hugged the Santa-like older man.
 And Santa was the perfect description, right down to the beard and moustache other than being salt and pepper instead of pure white.
 And no glasses.
 Although his height fitted more in the elf department, no one dared make any disrespectful, crude jokes.
 Considering the time he’d been a coroner and everything witnessed, William’s face always remained in a permanent jolly display.
 Brown eyes twinkled with kindness, yet Savannah was sure his job must have caused many sleepless nights for the widower.